jcraigk/kudochest/README.md

 You may provide `REDIS_URL` or leave it blank for default localhost.

-The following must be provided to enable web-based features.
+The following must be provided to enable web-based features, which are required for app installation and administration.

 ```
 ASSET_HOST
 WEB_DOMAIN
 ```

-STMP config must be provided for email-based signup and password reset.
+STMP config must be provided to enable email-based signup and password reset.

 ```
 SMTP_ADDRESS